bibek1997/DogsVsCats-Classifier/README.md

             /cats

  Result:
-     We obtained an alidation accuracy of 73.51% for 10 epochs
+     We obtained an alidation accuracy of 73.51% for 10 epoch